chiffa/BioFlow/dev_log.rst

  - TODO: [FEATURE]: Factor out the structural analysis of the network properties to a module
     - TODO: basically eigenvalues + eigenvector for the largest one

  - TEST: [FEATURE]: Factor out the clustering analysis of the network to a different function in the knowledge/interactome analyses
-    - TEST: write a significance analysis function,
+    - DONE: write a significance analysis function,
         - taking in the UP2UP tension + UP2UP background tension
         - if the analysis was dense
         - hierarchically clustering the matrix